 Q. Do I need to have a physical every year?

-A. As incoming freshman, students are required to have a physical performed by their health care provider within 12 months of arrival on campus.
+A. As incoming freshmen, students are required to have a physical performed by their health care provider within 12 months of arrival on campus.
 For freshmen participating in intercollegiate sports, there is an additional sports history form that needs to be completed as well.
 Returning athletes are required to have a sports review that will be done upon return to campus, prior to the beginning of the season.
 The sports review provides an update on student athletes’ health status as well as a brief exam.
 There is no physical examination requirement for upperclassmen not participating on an athletic team.

 Q. How long does Health Services keep a student’s records after they have graduated?